-The zero sequence voltage protection is used as unselective backup for earth faults and also for selective earth fault protections for motors having a unit transformer between the motor and the busbar.
+The zero sequence voltage protection is used as unselective backup for earth faults.

 This function is sensitive to the fundamental frequency component of the zero sequence voltage.
 The attenuation of the third harmonic is more than 60 dB.
 This is essential, because 3rd harmonics exist between the neutral point and earth also when there is no earth fault.